studio24/mac-setup/local-development.md

 You should now be able to visit your local development URL in a browser.

 By default MAMP creates self-signed SSLs which only work in Chrome and Safari, to get HTTPS working everywhere on your Mac we recommend setting up local SSL as detailed below.

+### Opening MAMP

+In normal usage you need to do the following to open MAMP securely:

+1) In the `Privileges` app "request privileges" so you are in admin mode
+2) Open `MAMP Pro`
+4) In the `Privileges` app "remove privileges" so you are in standard mode

 ## Local SSL